What is a Web Application Firewall (WAF)?

-Barracuda provides the complete set of Web Application Firewall features and architectures starting with support for physical and virtual appliances, public cloud-based implementations.
-The architecture arrives with its own set of advantages and disadvantages, ranging from SaaS option to the fine-grained control over configuration and deployment with the appliance-based offerings.
-It’s hardware appliances begin at $5,249, with virtual appliances coming in at $2,579.
+Barracuda provides the complete set of Web Application Firewall features and architectures starting with support for physical and virtual appliances and public cloud-based implementations.
+The architecture arrives with its own set of advantages and disadvantages, ranging from SaaS options to the fine-grained control over configuration and deployment with the appliance-based offerings.
+Its hardware appliances begin at $5,249, with virtual appliances coming in at $2,579.

-It is devised to protect sensitive customer data, meets PCI compliance requirements, effectively blocks unauthorized access, and prevents SQL injection and Cross Site Scripting (XSS) attacks.
-The web interface is customizable, free ModSecurity rules-based traffic control system that delivers robust, long-term protection against all known web-server attacks.
-The setup is quick and easy which takes a few minutes and does not require any server-side installs.
+It is devised to protect sensitive customer data, meet PCI compliance requirements, effectively block unauthorized access, and prevent SQL injection and Cross-Site Scripting (XSS) attacks.
+The web interface is a customizable, free ModSecurity rules-based traffic control system that delivers robust, long-term protection against all known web-server attacks.
+The setup is quick and easy takes a few minutes and does not require any server-side installs.